Calculate page height and width Skip to content

 • Much easier to manage and maintain – confidently change modules of code without it affecting other modules and, therefore, not breaking anything

-• The markup is much more easily read – any developer can see if any elements are depending on each other
+• The markup is much more easily read – any developer can see if any elements depend on each other

 What Are the Cons of Using BEM?